Assessment issues

 If a student requires additional support or reasonable adjustment to undertake an examination, such as additional time or large print, they should contact the Disability Support team disabilitysupport@ucb.ac.uk as soon as possible so that suitable arrangements can be made.
 The Disability Support team works closely with the Examinations Unit to support students.

-Full details can be found in the Code of Practice on Reasonable Adjustments for Students in Examinations.
+Full details can be found in the Reasonable Adjustments and Alternative Assessment Policy.

 You should not book tickets to leave the UK before your re-sit examination period since you may have to re-sit some assessment(s) as a condition of achievement or progression to the next stage of your studies.
 If this is unavoidable, then please contact the Examinations Unit as soon as possible for alternative re-sit arrangements to be made.
 Re-sit examination dates are outlined above and are also available on Canvas.